 In the centre of the above postcard is the fine thatched house, which was originally built on a tenement ‘Greenhouse’ in Great Ellingham.
 Courtesy of Carol Ewin

 Now two cottages, the house still stands today in Church Street, at the junction with Chequers Lane.
+In later blogs, we also discover the occupiers of the cottages which in the 19th century were built onto the eastern wall of the house.

 We begin with identifying this house on an 1802 map of the village.